lemiorhan/grand-unified-divisibility-rule/README.md

 When I was at high school in Turkey in 1997, I decided to investigate an algorithm for detecting prime numbers as a maths project.
 Since prime numbers are the numbers only divided by one and itself, I started to understand the divisibility rules of the first few prime numbers, 5, 7, 11, 13, 17, and 19.
 I thought that If I understand the logic behind these rules, I can find a common algorithm and detect prime numbers with that algorithm.

 I had no computers at that time.
 With a basic calculator, I did thousands of calculations.
 At some point, I figured out that the divisibility rule of 2 is similar to the divisibility rule of 12, and 22, and 32, etc. Interestingly divisibility rule of 3 is also similar to the divisibility rule of 13, 23, etc. Then I had a eureka! moment.
 Clearly, the divisibility rules are very similar among numbers sharing the same ones place digit.
 For instance, the divisibility rule of 6 is very similar to the divisibility rule of 45732360346.
-Around 1997,

 After working months spending hundreds of hours with my calculator, I found one single formula covering all possible known divisibility rules.
 I documented everything with my very-amateur words to a paper, put it in an envelope, and sent it to [TUBITAK](https://en.wikipedia.org/wiki/Scientific_and_Technological_Research_Council_of_Turkey) as a Math Project on my own.
 Nothing happened of course.
 I had no expectations since it was very poorly written with no academic background, and I was just a high school kid working alone.

 After 24 years, in 2021, I remembered the old good days of divisibility rules.
-I found my papers and wrote a [simple program](https://github.com/lemiorhan/grand-unified-divisibility-rules) for validating my findings.
+I found my papers and wrote a [simple program](https://github.com/lemiorhan/grand-unified-divisibility-rule) for validating my findings.
 Guess the result: It works!

 If you are here reading my words, thanks for your interest!
 As of 2021, [I am a software crafter](https://www.linkedin.com/in/lemiorhan/) living in Istanbul.
 I am the co-founder of [Craftgate, the cloud-based payment gateway](https://www.craftgate.io).
 I am neither a mathematician, not an academician.
 This post is not in academic paper standards.
 However, it contains a true story of my passion and my amateur findings of Grand Unified Divisibility Rule.
 I have already given the formula my name, `Lemi's Formula`.